-It retains and enhances on that versatility that marked it out as being a very worthwhile purchase as your first upgrade from “stock whatever” in your phone box.
-You still get line out, OTG and USB-DAC but now you can add in MFi for iOS and DSD playback capability.
+It retains and enhances that versatility that marked it out as being a very worthwhile purchase as your first upgrade from “stock whatever” in your phone box.
+You still get line out, OTG, and USB-DAC but now you can add in MFi for iOS and DSD playback capability.

 FiiO Q1 Mark II Technical Specifications

 Balance Headphone Output